 - Outdated Technology

 The high sensitivity dual-band GPS/GLONASS satellite positioning is great at locating your precise position.
-The ANT or Bluetooth technology lets you wirelessly share routes, tracks, waypoints, geocaches, custom maps and photos between other compatible Garmin units.
-The device comes with preloaded TOPO U.S. 100K maps, worldwide basemap with shaded relief and a faster processor.
+The ANT or Bluetooth technology lets you wirelessly share routes, tracks, waypoints, geocaches, custom maps, and photos between other compatible Garmin units.
+The device comes with preloaded TOPO U.S. 100K maps, a worldwide basemap with shaded relief, and a faster processor.
 The built-in 3-axis electronic compass with accelerometer and barometric altimeter track changes in pressure and keep an eye on changing weather conditions.

 - Unlimited Number ff Geocaches